kvnlay/Yelp-hotel/README.md

   * One cannot edit or delete posts and comments created by other users

-* Manage campground posts with basic functionalities:
+* Manage hotel posts with basic functionalities:

   * Create, edit and delete posts and comments